crystallabs/crysterm/USAGE.md

 also special: it defaults to a *fresh, empty* `Style` rather than inheriting the parent style.

+Each falling-back slot has a `?` reader — `style.title?`, `style.label?`,
+`style.scrollbar?`, … — returning `Style?`: the slot itself, or `nil` when none was set.
+Use it to ask whether a sub-element was styled at all, where the plain reader would answer with the widget's own style.

 ### 6.4 Defaults

 There is a shared default at the `Styles` level: `Styles.default` produces the